codsen/codsen/readme.md

 The aim of Codsen is to help people.

-We don't need billions of dollars to produce great programs.

-It's not about the money.

-We code courageosly, swiftly and aim big (feature-wise).
-There are no strings attached: stakeholders, meetings, approvals or whatever.

-Just a plain TDD JavaScript.

-The passion, the idea, _the drive_ comes from _above_, from outside of a person.

-We're just funneling what has been given to us from _above_.

-If you abuse what's given to you, if you _take_ rather than _give_, you lose the stream.

-But if you keep giving, the stream, the drive from above never ends.

-So, use these programs, profit from them, use them as ingredients to make even greater projects.
+Use these programs, profit from them, use them as ingredients to make even greater projects.

-We're all in the same boat.

 🍻